qzhang503/proteoQ/README.md

 right, `scale_log2r = TRUE`
 </p>

-As expected, the widths of log2FC profiles become more consistent after the scaling normalization.
+As expected, the widths of `log2FC` profiles become more consistent after the scaling normalization.
 However, such adjustment may cause artifacts when the standard deviaiton across samples are genuinely different.
 I typically test `scale_log2r` at both `TRUE` and `FALSE`, then make a choice in data scaling together with my a priori knowledge of the characteristics of both samples and references.[7]
-I will use the same data set to illustrate the impacts of references in scaling normalization in [Lab 1](###%20Lab%201).
-Alignment of log2FC against housekeeping or normalizer protein(s) is also available.
-This seems suitable when the quantities of proteins of interest are different across samples where the assumption of constitutive expression for the vast majority of proteins may not hold.
+I will use the same data set to illustrate the impacts of references in scaling normalization in [Lab 3.1](##%20Part%20III%20---%20Labs).
+Alignment of `log2FC` against housekeeping or normalizer protein(s) is also available.
+This seems suitable when sometime the quantities of proteins of interest are different across samples where the assumption of constitutive expression for the vast majority of proteins may not hold.

-*Summarize peptides to proteins* - We then summarise peptides to proteins using a two-component Gaussian kernel.
+*Summarize peptides to proteins* - We then summarise peptides to proteins using a two-component Gaussian kernel.[8]

 ``` r
 # protein reports